 Apply for and obtain a username and password; and,

-Purchase all necessary hardware, software and licenses, if any, for the use of the username, password and the SMS confirmation mechanism for the Electronic Booking System as explained in section 2.
+Purchase all necessary hardware, software and licenses, if any, for the use of the username, password and the SMS confirmation mechanism as explained in section 2.

 All costs made by the Network User related to the application and administration of the username, password, including but not limited to the Administration Setup, will be paid by the Network User.